ghi-electronics/Docs/software/tinyclr/tutorials/networking/spwf04sx.md

 #### SPWF04SxInterface()

 `SPWF04SxInterface(SpiDevice spi, GpioPin irq, GpioPin reset)`.
 Used to create a new instance of the WiFi driver.
 Takes the SPI device and the IRQ and RESET GPIO pins as arguments.
 Has no return value.
+You must also set the mode pin but the constructor does not yet do this for you.
+Be sure to see the [sample](https://github.com/ghi-electronics/TinyCLR-Samples/blob/master/FEZ/FEZWiFi/Program.cs) for the correct setup or your device will not work.

 ### Methods